Nothing about you

 Past, present, and future.

 Many people come to therapy because life feels overwhelming or out of sync.
 Even when you know what you “should” do, you still feel stuck.
-Work stress, relationships, or life changes may be what bring you here, but underneath - patterns are quietly operating.
-These patterns developed through past experiences and make sense based on what you’ve lived through.
+Work stress, relationship strain, or life changes may be what bring you here, but underneath - familiar patterns are quietly operating.
+These patterns developed through past experiences and make sense in the context of what you’ve lived through.

-Focusing only on managing symptoms or getting through the week can help in the short term, but these rarely create lasting change.
+Focusing only on managing symptoms or getting through the week can bring short term relief, but it rarely creates lasting change.
 When there’s enough safety to meet yourself with curiosity and compassion in the present, new choices become possible.

-A better future doesn’t come from forcing yourself to be different, but from finally understanding yourself well enough to build something new.
+A better future doesn’t come from forcing yourself to be different, but from finally understanding and accepting yourself well enough to build something new.

 What’s my vibe?

-My style is warm, direct, and deeply engaged.
-I balance giving you space with gently moving the work forward.
+My style is warm, direct, and engaged.
+I balance giving you space with actively helping the work move forward.

 I’m human first and therapist second.
 I never forget that our relationship is the foundation that makes meaningful work possible.

-I take seriously the responsibility of making our time together useful, thoughtful, and attended.
+I take seriously the responsibility of making our time together useful, thoughtful, and attuned.
 I want you to feel seen, heard, and understood - not managed or rushed.

-I’ve been practicing for over two decades and work from an intersectional social justice perspective.
-I welcome clients from all backgrounds and identities.
+With over two decades in the field, I bring both clinical depth and a deeply human understanding of change.
+I work from an intersectional social justice perspective and welcome clients from all backgrounds and identities.

-I serve adults in-person in Seattle and virtually across Washington State.
+I serve adults in-person in North Seattle and virtually across Washington State.